-The CSR reported 11 serious AEs (defined as events that 'resulted in hospitalization, was associated with suicidal gestures, or was described by the treating physician as serious') in the paroxetine group, five in the imipramine group, and two in the placebo group.
+Keller et al. reported 11 serious AEs (defined as events that 'resulted in hospitalization, was associated with suicidal gestures, or was described by the treating physician as serious') in the paroxetine group, five in the imipramine group, and two in the placebo group.
 Designating an AE as serious hinged on the judgement of the clinical investigator.

-We are therefore not able to make comparable judgements of seriousness, but there are two other methods to approach the issue of severity of AEs.
-One is to look at those rated as severe rather than moderate or mild at the time of the event (see table 5; note the high number and proportion of severe psychiatric events in the paroxetine group.
-In contrast, few of the many cardiovascular events in the imipramine group were rated as severe).
+We are not able to make comparable judgements of seriousness, but there are two other methods to approach the issue of severity of AEs.
+One is to look at those rated as severe rather than moderate or mild at the time of the event.
+The second is to look at rates of discontinuation due to AEs.
+Table 9 presents the data broken down by severity ratings.
+In this table, the events are from the CSR, not from the audit, because new events detected in the audit do not include severity ratings.
+Note the high number and proportion of severe psychiatric events in the paroxetine group.
+In contrast, few of the many cardiovascular events in the imipramine group were rated as severe.